ConnectNowUK/docs/docs/chat/user-guide/README.md

 ---
 lang: en-US
 title: Chat User Guide
-description: Description of this page
+description: User Guide for using ConnectNow Chat
 ---
 # Welcome to Chat by ConnectNow
 Welcome to the Chat user guide docs!
 These docs will guide you on using ConnectNow as a user.